Singapore Tax Updates 2026: Key Individual & Business Changes

 4. Share-Based Awards Deductions from YA 2026

-Companies can claim tax deductions for employee share-based awards settled with newly issued shares.
+Companies can claim tax deductions for employee share-based awards settled with newly issued shares, starting from Year of Assessment 2026.

 5. Key Filing Deadline

-- Businesses forecasting over $1 million turnover can defer GST registration by up to two months starting July 2025.
+• Businesses forecasting over $1 million turnover can defer GST registration by up to two months (available since July 2025).

 Key Takeaways

-- Individuals and businesses benefit from significant tax rebates in 2025.
+• Individuals and businesses benefited from significant tax rebates in YA 2025 (filed in 2025).

-Act now: Review your tax situation, update your records, and ensure timely filing.
+Act now: Review your tax situation, update your records, and ensure timely filing for YA 2026.
 For more details, visit the IRAS website or contact Terra Advisory Services.

-Disclaimer: This article summarizes major tax updates for 2025 and does not constitute professional tax advice.
+Disclaimer: This article summarizes major tax updates from Budget 2025 and does not constitute professional tax advice.
+Tax policies may change with Budget 2026.
 Please consult IRAS or a tax consultant for specific guidance.